ruihua-zhao1/tdd201/tdd201/LockerRobotManager.md

    * When get bag with fake ticket
    * Then get '<Invalid ticket>' error

+   * Given LockerManager only manages two lockers and it stored a bag to lockerB with ticketB
+   * When get bag with ticketB
+   * Then get bag successfully

+   * Given LockerManager only manages two lockers and it stored a bag with ticketA
+   * When get bag with fake ticket
+   * Then get '<Invalid ticket>' error

    * Given LockerManager manages RobotA and lockerA and it stored a bag to RobotA with ticketA
    * When get bag with ticketA
-   * Then get bagA successfully
+   * Then get bag successfully

    * Given LockerManager manages RobotA and lockerA and it stored a bag to lockerA with ticketA
    * When get bag with ticketA
-   * Then get bagA successfully
+   * Then get bag successfully

    * Given LockerManager manages RobotA and lockerA it stored a bag with ticketA
-   * When get bag with fake ticket
-   * Then get '<Invalid ticket>' error

-   * Given LockerManager only manages two lockers and it stored a bag to lockerB with ticketB
-   * When get bag with ticketB
-   * Then get bagA successfully

-   * Given LockerManager only manages two lockers and it stored a bag with ticketA
    * When get bag with fake ticket
    * Then get '<Invalid ticket>' error